Hey hey hey!

 It was just great to walk off that ferry terminal and reunite with my soul sistaaa again 🙂

-So we had a pretty chilled afternoon on the Monday just celebrated; being reunited again, Hev and Kenny’s new house and just life in general really.. after all we hadn’t actually seen each other in like a year ! #Bestfriendgoals
+So we had a pretty chilled afternoon on the Monday just celebrated; being reunited again, Hev and her partners new house and just life in general really.. after all we hadn’t actually seen each other in like a year ! #Bestfriendgoals

-My welcome to Habost was very warm and welcoming, I will defiantly rate Hev and Kenny’s hospitality on trip advisor as a full 5 stars :P. They live in Such a cute and peaceful little place..
-Put it this way Hev’s neighbours were pretty meh and full of bahs.. yes the sheepish kind !
+My welcome to Habost was very warm and welcoming, I will defiantly rate Hev’s hospitality on trip adviser as a full 5 stars :P. They live in Such a cute and peaceful little place..
+Put it this way Hev’s neighbors were pretty meh and full of bahs.. yes the sheepish kind !

 If you every decided to go to Lewis there are a lot of little B and B’s that you can check in at and there are a few wigwams and lodges around the Island.
 I will give you a TOP recommendation soon though 😉